Juozapas Ambraziejus: Lithuanian language

 In Vilnius, Ambraziejus joined the Lithuanian cultural life and became one of the founders of the illegal club known as the Twelve Apostles of Vilnius which later grew into the Lithuanian Mutual Aid Society of Vilnius.
 He recruited Donatas Malinauskas and Marija Šlapelienė to join the Lithuanian National Revival.
-One of the goals of these societies was to fight for the Lithuanian language services in Catholic churches and to resist Polonization of Lithuanian residents by the priests.
+One of the goals of these societies was to fight for the Lithuanian language services in Catholic churches and to resist Polonization of Lithuanians by the priests.
 Ambraziejus helped obtaining the Church of Saint Nicholas for the needs of the Lithuanian community in Vilnius; Lithuanians fought for the church from 1896 to 1901.
 However, likely to avoid sanctions from the ecclesiastical hierarchy, none of the petitions on the matter bear his signature.

 Ambraziejus was one of the first to organize Lithuanian cultural evenings even though they were illegal until 1904–1905.
 He organized the first Lithuanian mixed choir in 1896 using beekeeping courses as an official excuse.
 In 1898, he organized a Lithuanian church choir and a cultural evening in his apartment.
 Based on the Polish hymn Boże, coś Polskę, Ambraziejus composed Lithuanian hymn Dieve, kaip ilgai Lietuva varguose (God, Lithuania Has Suffered for so Long).
 He also composed Ant Dauguvos skardų (On the Cliffs of Daugava) about the Lithuanian battles with the Teutonic Order and several other songs.
 His choir performed at two Lithuanian evenings that attracted 500–600 people in January and February 1901.

 When the Tsarist authorities began considering lifting the Lithuanian press ban, Ambraziejus established contacts with Alexey Kharuzin, head of the office of the Vilna Governorate-General.
 He met with Kharuzin several times to discuss and debate the press ban.
 Kharuzin recommended to Governor-General Pyotr Sviatopolk-Mirsky to lift the press ban.
 This lead Ambraziejus to believe that the lifting of the ban in May 1904 was largely due to his actions.